|Planet Sludge: Millions of Leaking Natural Gas and Oil Wells Set to Foul Our Future|

-Publicized major oil spills and natural-gas leaks certainly capture our attention.
-And over the past 30 odd years, there have been many.
+Major oil spills and natural-gas leaks certainly capture our attention.
+And in recent decades there have been many.
 They include accidental releases of fossil fuels into the environment (with millions of gallons noted in parentheses) in Kuwait during the Gulf War (240-336); Bay of Campeche, Mexico (140); Trinidad and Tobago, West Indies (88.3); Fergana Valley, Uzbekistan (87.7); Nowruz Oil Field, Persian Gulf (80); Angolan coast (80); Saldanha Bay, South Africa (78.5); off Brittany, France (68.7); off Nova Scotia, Canada (43); Genoa, Italy (42); Exxon Valdez spill off Alaska (11); and BP's Deepwater Horizon platform leak in the Gulf of Mexico (205).
 And the 2015 natural gas blowout in California's Aliso Canyon discharged around 100,000 tons of methane with a climate impact equal to annual emissions from half a million cars.
 Yet, these represent just a small percentage of both the number of leaking wells and the amount of oil and gas released thanks to millions of unsupervised, abandoned, improperly capped wells.

 Largely ignored by both industry and governments, this problem has been growing for 150 years, ever since the first oil wells were drilled.
 Each abandoned well is an environmental disaster waiting to happen.
 The triggers include accidents, earthquakes, natural erosion, re-pressurization (either spontaneous or precipitated by fracking) and, simply, time.